-International Expeditions has once again been granted a special government license to offer legal people-to-people travel to Cuba.
 As one of the lucky few to experience Cuba, you delve into the daily lives of naturalists, entrepreneurs and artists while seeing this nation through the eyes of its people.

 Brush aside the Cuba that you “know” from history books and current events, and there is an unfiltered view of this vibrant island found only through the eyes of its people.
-While traversing the countryside and sipping coffee in small cafés, IE guests encounter working-class locals eager to share, learn and ensure lives and options are transformed.
+While traversing the countryside and sipping coffee in small cafés, International Expeditions guests encounter working-class locals eager to share, learn and ensure lives and options are transformed.

 Don’t miss your opportunity to connect with Cuba!

-NEW for 2014: Enjoy two distinct Cuba travel programs!
+Enjoy three distinct Cuba travel programs:

 Topes de Collantes / Trinidad